-Why Hanging Upside Down Is Good for You
+Why Hanging Upside Down (Gravity Inversion) Is Good for You

 Most actions we engage in focus downwards, towards the front of the body, using mostly the hands and the eyes.
 We very rarely reach high up, or bend backwards.
 Constant imbalanced movements and long-held damaging positions require the back, shoulder, and neck muscles to do overtime—to cramp up.
 That hurts.
 Something needs to happen to redress the imbalance.
 So, what is the solution?

 Gentle, whole-body traction and bending backwards in an upside-down position provides the necessary counter moves to loosen, relax, and stretch those overworked and painful muscles in order to completely realign the skeleton.
 But before we go and hang upside down, watch the next video to learn how to relax properly on the floor to become familiar with the concept of giving into gravity.

 Relaxing on the Floor with a Passive Stretch

 The first step to straighten a crooked, painful spine is learning how to be comfortable lying flat on the floor on your back (not on a bed) to allow the body to stretch itself out in a completely passive state.
 Follow the indications on the picture below to enable you to fully relax.
 If your neck or middle of the back areas are uncomfortable, use props in the form of cushions, bolsters or bits of pool tubes rolled up in a towel to support any over-curvature (painful spots) in the spine.
 This stretch is effortless.
 While breathing properly, simply allow gravity to do the work for you.
 So how do we breathe properly?